Highlights

 The Evening Star

-Curious to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "Continuing the story of Aurora Greenway in her latter years.
 After the death of her daughter, Aurora struggled to keep her family together, but has one grandson in jail, a rebellious granddaughter, and another grandson living just above the poverty line."

 'The Evening Star' Release Dates